schemamap/homebrew-tap/README.md

 # homebrew-tap
-This Tap (repository) contains the Formulae that are needed to use Schemamap.io.
+This Tap (repository) contains the Formulae that are needed to use [Schemamap.io](https://schemamap.io/).

 ## Usage

 ```
-brew tap schemamap/tap
-brew install schemamap
+brew install schemamap/tap/schemamap
+schemamap init
+schemamap up
 ```